 Top Solo Travel Deal No Single Supplement Dutch Tulip Time Cruise: What better time to head to Europe before ths ummer rush.
 Air fares will be lower and crowds lighter!

 I have sailed with AMA Waterways and am really a fan.
 Their ships were excellent, and the food delicious and plentiful.
 As a solo, I had a really welcome feeling.
 With my own cabin, there was just the right mix of time alone and a ready-made group for meals and tours.
 Better yet with a river cruise, there was no need to keep packing and unpacking.
 Give it a try.
 You will find a top solo travel deal.

-This is an example of a tulip time AMA Waterways cruise based on 9 days.
-For the 7 day itinerary changes and dates, please follow the link.
+This is an example of a tulip time AMA Waterways cruise based on 9 days so you must follow the link to the provider for updated pricing.
+For the 7 day itinerary changes and dates, please also follow the link.

 Day 1 | Depart USA/Canada.
 Board your international flight to Amsterdam, Holland.

 Day 2 | Amsterdam, Holland.
 Welcome to Amsterdam, a modern city with a rich and fascinating history.
 Explore the 700-year-old European capital with its elegant and classic architecture, cafés, lively marketplaces and exciting nightlife.
 This evening meet your fellow passengers on board for the Welcome Reception and Dinner.
 (D)